On paracomposition and change of variables in Paradifferential operators: Notions of microlocal analysis

-\end{proposition} \begin{remark} In the previous setting $c$ is often called an amplitude. \end{remark} We will not give the proof of these Propositions here but we will present the fundamental Lemma behind those results and the idea behind it.
+We will not give the proof of these propositions here but we will present the fundamental lemma behind those results and the idea behind it.
 The main problem is to define oscillatory integrals of the form:

 We start by remarking that the integral is absolutely convergent if a is of order $m<-N$.

 \begin{lemma} If $\omega$ has no critical point $(x,\xi)$ with $\xi \neq 0$, then one can find a first order differential operator